xuhaodev/sk-docs-app/docs/0005-kernel-hooks-phase1.md

-# 内核/函数处理程序 - 第 1 阶段

-## 上下文和问题陈述

-Kernel 函数调用者需要能够在尝试之前和之后处理/拦截 Kernel 中的任何函数执行。允许它修改提示、中止执行或修改输出和许多其他方案，如下所示：

-- 预执行 / 函数调用

-  - 获取： SKContext
-  - Set：修改发送到函数的输入参数
-  - Set：Abort/Cancel 管道执行
-  - Set：跳过函数执行

-- 后执行 / 调用的函数

-  - Get：LLM 模型结果（令牌使用、停止序列等）
-  - 获取： SKContext
-  - Get：输出参数
-  - Set：修改输出参数内容（返回输出前）
-  - Set：取消管道执行
-  - Set：重复函数执行

-## 超出范围（将处于第 2 阶段）

-- 预执行 / 函数调用

-  - Get：呈现的提示
-  - Get：当前使用的设置
-  - Set：修改渲染的提示

-- 后执行 / 调用的函数
-  - Get：呈现的提示
-  - Get：当前使用的设置

-## 决策驱动因素

-- 架构更改和相关的决策过程应该对社区透明。
-- 决策记录存储在存储库中，涉及各种语言端口的团队可以轻松发现。
-- 简单、可扩展且易于理解。

-## 考虑的选项

-1. 回调注册 + 递归
-2. 单次回调
-3. 基于事件的注册
-4. 中间件
-5. ISKFunction 事件支持接口

-## 选项的优缺点

-### 1. 回调注册递归委托 （kernel， plan， function）

-- 在 plan 和 function 级别指定为 configuration 时，能够指定将触发的回调 Handlers 是什么。

-优点：

-- 用于观察和将作为参数公开的数据更改为 （Get/Set） 方案的委托签名的常见模式
-- 注册回调会返回可用于在将来取消函数执行的注册对象。
-- 递归方法，允许为同一事件注册多个回调，还允许在预先存在的回调之上注册回调。

-缺点：

-- 注册可能会使用更多内存，并且可能不会在递归方法中进行垃圾回收，只有在释放函数或计划时才会进行。

-### 2. 单个回调委托 （Kernel， Plan， Function）

-- 在内核级别指定为 configuration ，能够指定将触发的回调 Handlers 是什么。
-  - 在函数创建时指定：作为函数构造函数的一部分，能够指定将触发的回调处理程序是什么。
-  - 在函数调用时指定：作为函数调用的一部分，能够指定什么是回调处理程序作为将触发的参数。

-优点：

-- 用于观察和将作为参数公开的数据更改为 （Get/Set） 方案的委托签名的常见模式

-缺点：

-- 仅限于一种观察特定事件的方法（Pre Post 和 InExecution）。- 函数 用作参数时，需要三个新参数作为函数的一部分。（在函数调用时指定）- 额外 Cons on

-### 3. 事件基础注册（仅限 Kernel）

-在 IKernel 和 ISKFunction 上公开调用可以观察交互的事件。

-优点：

-- 多个侦听器可以为同一事件注册
-- 监听器可以随意注册和注销
-- 用于观察和将作为参数公开的数据更改为 （Get/Set） 方案的事件签名的常见模式 （EventArgs）

-缺点：

-- 事件处理程序是 void 的，这使得 EventArgs by reference 成为修改数据的唯一方法。
-- 不清楚这种方法对异步模式/多线程的支持程度
-- 不支持 `ISKFunction.InvokeAsync`

-### 4. 中间件（仅限内核）

-在内核级别指定，并且只能通过 IKernel.RunAsync作使用，此模式类似于 asp.net 核心中间件，使用上下文和 requestdelegate next 运行管道以控制（Pre/Post 条件）

-优点：

-- 处理 Pre/Post Setting/Filtering 数据的通用模式

-缺点：

-- 函数可以在自己的实例上运行，中间件意味着更多的复杂性，并且存在外部容器/管理器（内核）来拦截/观察函数调用。

-### 5. ISKFunction 事件支持接口
+---
+# These are optional elements.
+Feel free to remove any of them.
+status: accepted
+contact: rogerbarreto
+date: 2023-05-29
+deciders: rogerbarreto, shawncal, stephentoub
+consulted:
+informed:
+---

+# Kernel/Function Handlers - Phase 1

+## Context and Problem Statement

+A Kernel function caller needs to be able to handle/intercept any function execution in the Kernel before and after it was attempted.
+Allowing it to modify the prompt, abort the execution, or modify the output and many other scenarios as follows:

+- Pre-Execution / Function Invoking

+  - Get: SKContext
+  - Set: Modify input parameters sending to the function
+  - Set: Abort/Cancel pipeline execution
+  - Set: Skip function execution

+- Post-Execution / Function Invoked

+  - Get: LLM Model Result (Tokens Usage, Stop Sequence, ...)
+  - Get: SKContext
+  - Get: Output parameters
+  - Set: Modify output parameters content (before returning the output)
+  - Set: Cancel pipeline execution
+  - Set: Repeat function execution

+## Out of Scope (Will be in phase 2)

+- Pre-Execution / Function Invoking

+  - Get: Rendered Prompt
+  - Get: Current settings used
+  - Set: Modify the Rendered Prompt

+- Post-Execution / Function Invoked
+  - Get: Rendered Prompt
+  - Get: Current settings used

+## Decision Drivers

+- Architecture changes and the associated decision making process should be transparent to the community.
+- Decision records are stored in the repository and are easily discoverable for teams involved in the various language ports.
+- Simple, Extensible and easy to understand.

+## Considered Options

+1. Callback Registration + Recursive
+2. Single Callback
+3. Event Based Registration
+4. Middleware
+5. ISKFunction Event Support Interfaces

+## Pros and Cons of the Options

+### 1. Callback Registration Recursive Delegate (Kernel, Plan, Function)

+- Specified on plan and function level as a configuration be able to specify what are the callback Handlers that will be triggered.

+Pros:

+- Common pattern for observing and also changing data exposed as parameter into the delegate signature for (Get/Set) scenarios
+- Registering a callback gives back the registration object that can be used to cancel the execution of the function in the future.
+- Recursive approach, allows to register multiple callbacks for the same event, and also allows to register callbacks on top of pre existing callbacks.

+Cons:

+- Registrations may use more memory and might not be garbage collected in the recursive approach, only when the function or the plan is disposed.

+### 2. Single Callback Delegate (Kernel, Plan, Function)

+- Specified on kernel level as a configuration be able to specify what are the callback Handlers that will be triggered.
+  - Specified on function creation: As part of the function constructor be able to specify what are the callback Handlers that will be triggered.
+  - Specified on function invocation: As part of the function invoke be able to specify what are the callback Handlers as a parameter that will be triggered.

+Pros:

+- Common pattern for observing and also changing data exposed as parameter into the delegate signature for (Get/Set) scenarios

+Cons:

+- Limited to only one method observing a specific event (Pre Post and InExecution). - Function When used as parameter, three new parameters would be needed as part of the function.
+(Specified on function invocation) - Extra Cons on

+### 3. Event Base Registration (Kernel only)

+Expose events on both IKernel and ISKFunction that the call can can be observing to interact.

+Pros:

+- Multiple Listeners can registered for the same event
+- Listeners can be registered and unregistered at will
+- Common pattern (EventArgs) for observing and also changing data exposed as parameter into the event signature for (Get/Set) scenarios

+Cons:

+- Event handlers are void, making the EventArgs by reference the only way to modify the data.
+- Not clear how supportive is this approach for asynchronous pattern/multi threading
+- Won't support `ISKFunction.InvokeAsync`

+### 4. Middleware (Kernel Only)

+Specified on Kernel level, and would only be used using IKernel.RunAsync operation, this pattern would be similar to asp.net core middlewares, running the pipelines with a context and a requestdelegate next for controlling (Pre/Post conditions)

+Pros:

+- Common pattern for handling Pre/Post Setting/Filtering data

+Cons:

+- Functions can run on their own instance, middlewares suggest more complexity and the existence of an external container/manager (Kernel) to intercept/observe function calls.

+### 5. ISKFunction Event Support Interfaces

     ```csharp
     class Kernel : IKernel